 You’ve been planning your wedding for a year (or even longer), and there is no possible way to predict an emergency.
-From California wildfires to pandemics, canceling a wedding or even is not an easy decision, especially since you’ve put so much time and money into this one day.
+From California wildfires to pandemics, canceling a wedding or event is not an easy decision, especially since you’ve put so much time and money into this one day.
 There are two things that can help make an emergency easier to cope with, 1.
 Remember this is a day of love, no matter what happens you will always have each other, and 2.
 SPECIAL.
 EVENT.
 INSURANCE.
 We can not stress this enough.

 Special event insurance is one-day event insurance coverage that can protect you from traumatic financial loss in case of emergency or cancelations.
 Variations of coverage can cover things from property damage and injuries, to emergency cancelations, or even smaller things like your cake and wedding attire for situations that are out of your control.